1969 Chevrolet Camaro With Surprise Under The Hood

 How is billing handled?

-• Accepted payment methods include cash, check, or online payments through credit cards and e-checks.
+Accepted payment methods include cash, check, or online payments through credit cards and e-checks.
 Paying by check or cash is preferred.
-Echecks have a $3.00 fee .
+E-checks will incur a flat $5.00 fee.
 Credit cards are convenient, but there is a service fee charged to us which we in turn add to your next invoice.
 The average fee is about 3.5%.

 What happens if I have a question about something on an invoice?